jpilet/anemomind/datasets/astradata/our_notes_about_the_datasets.md

     'LAT' and 'LON' are degrees, 'COG' is in radians and 'SOG' is in knots but I am not sure.
 Or should 'SOG' be in km/h?

+  * The goal would be to merge the data of the Coach-boat logs (log1Hz20180215_0957_Charts.log) with the Dinghy logs (Device___15___2018-03-02.log).
+But the timestamps of the two datasets don't seem to overlap, is that right?